neXtsploit/neXtsploit-main/README.md

 # neXtsploit-main
-neXtsploit is the global webkit exploit, combining all system exploits with one
+neXtsploit is the global webkit exploit, combining all system exploits with one website